AntogamerYT/Fnbr-Shop-Generator/README.md

 server updates at 00:00:30 EST, takes about 30 seconds to screenshot If the image is blank use the your-ip:3851/api/retake endpoint to retake the screenshot

+## Credits

+If you're using this for a public project, i would be very pleased if you didn't remove the footer and everything that has my name in it as it takes some time to make a project like this one :)